purtuga/SPWidgets/documentation/SPWidgets.md

 About
 -----

-SPWidgets is a jQuery plugin that provides Sharepoint Widgets that can be used for creating customized User Interfaces (UI) on the Sharepoint platform using Client Side scripting (javascript).
+SPWidgets is a jQuery plugin that provides SharePoint Widgets that can be used for creating customized User Interfaces (UI) on the SharePoint platform using Client Side scripting (javascript).

 Dependencies